biosimulations/biosimulations/docs/users/faqs.md

 **How can I use a Python API to execute a simulation?**
 Instructions for using simulator Python APIs to execute simulations are available [here](../users/simulating-projects.md).

-In adddition, several interactive tutorials are available from [Binder](https://tutorial.biosimulators.org/).
+In addition, several interactive tutorials are available from [Binder](https://tutorial.biosimulators.org/).

 **Is a Docker image available with all of the Python APIs available?**
 Yes! `The ghcr.io/biosimulators/biosimulators` image contains most of the Python APIs (90% as of 2021-09-23).
 More information about the image is available [here](https://github.com/biosimulators/Biosimulators/pkgs/container/biosimulators).